jundalisay/spblist/content/en/material/principles/part-3/chapter-11.md

 ---
-heading: "Chapter 9"
+heading: "Chapter 11"
-title: "Spin: Rotation Orientation"
+title: "Light and Lenses"
 # date: 2020-01-29
 image: /photos/physics/whitehole.jpg
 description: "Particle spin is the orientation direction of a particle."